 If a respondent subcontracts any portion of the work, the respondent will coordinate and oversee work, including work performed by subcontractors, to ensure delivery of timely, coordinated services within budget.
 This should include a designated project manager that monitors and tracks work across subcontractors, reviews and ensures accuracy and appropriateness of subcontractor invoices and expenses, communicates directly with DOER, and is responsible for timely and concise reporting on consultant activities to the GMAC.

-Manage public comments,
+Manage the public comments process, including receiving online comments through the GMAC website, noting comments verbally given at GMAC meetings, tracking all verbal and written comments, summarizing comments for the GMAC, and assisting with feedback to commenters on how their comments were incorporated or considered.
 Communicate ideas and information effectively through oral and written presentations (e.g., Microsoft Office Power Points and Excel Spreadsheets), and other written documents.

 Coordinate with the GMAC members in order to monitor ESMP implementation and ensure alignment with Council priorities and Massachusetts greenhouse gas emissions reduction goals.